Upper second class honours degree (2:1) or equivalent in any discipline.

 Months of entry

-The courses in London will be taught in English, while those in Beijing will be taught in Chinese or English, giving students a choice about which language they want to use for their studies.
+Assessment is primarily by examination, although some courses also have an assessed course work component.
+The courses in London will be taught in English, while those in Beijing will be taught in Chinese or English, giving students a choice about which language they want to use for their study.

 Once you successfully complete your studies at both institutions, you will be conferred Master Degree of Law and Master Degree of Sciences by PKU and LSE respectively.